cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-order-tracking/readme.txt

 5. Customer view in order details: the customers can view the shipping info in the order details page, in the My Account section.

 == Changelog ==

+= Version 2.11.0 - Released on 14 February 2023 =

+* New: Support for WooCommerce 7.4
+* Update: YITH Plugin Framework

+= Version 2.10.0 - Released on 04 January 2023 =

+* New: Support for WooCommerce 7.3
+* Update: YITH Plugin Framework

 = Version 2.9.0 - Released on 15 December 2022 =